Lehigraphy/concordat/two-wheels.md

 After three months, they had brought in two more breachers as test riders for doctrine fine-tuning.
 A young man called Kest from Taren’s company, and a woman he had never met.
 Both had ridden bikes in their past lives.
 Apprentices had built two identical bikes for them, based on the latest design freeze, while the work continued on Taren’s.
 It was _his_ bike now.

 Field exercises had taken Taren increasingly away from the workshop.
-They _were_ allowed to train on the valley bottom, closer to the city, so it wasn’t that bad in the end.
+They _were_ allowed to train on the valley bottom now, closer to the city, so it wasn’t that bad in the end.
 Taren remembered the hikes up-valley in his basic training, his heels aching in reminiscence.
 Afterward, they’d comb through the mission evaluations with Zora, and technical feedback with Branik.

 Having a gun in his gauntlet again had felt reassuring to Taren.
 He could see that each artillery battery the bikes would force to relocate, every staging area they disrupted, would save breacher lives.
 And Anvil and Furnace too, he added.